 Awards and prizes

-From teaming up with Blue Peter to honour the books young people love to finding the best international children's fiction, our prizes and awards celebrate writing from the UK and beyond.
+From our Lifetime Achievement Award, to honouring the books young people love, to finding the best international children's fiction, our prizes and awards celebrate writing from the UK and beyond.

 Our awards and prizes promote titles to a wide audience, bringing new releases to the public's attention and getting readers to engage with different types of books.